repoforge/repoforge.github.com/README.md

 Random Notes
 ------------

 GitHub supports ASCIIdoc but getting that working on the localhost with jeykll has proven to be troublesome.
 Getting the ball rolling with markdown as default markup.
-Helpful hint for markdown: `gem install cheat`  and then `cheat markdown`
+Helpful hint for markdown: `gem install cheat` and then `cheat markdown`.

 Web design: html5 + blueprint + ghetto css to start with.